stinger0962/LeetCode/smallest_rectangle_enclosed_black_pixel.md

 Even though we have come up with the proper algorithm, we still have to tackle several hazards in the implementation.

-To be concise:
+To be concise, there are two notable maneuvers.

-We search for index of boundary 1 in the left part, and index of boundary 0 in the right part in the **same function**.
+1. We search for index of boundary 1 in the left part, and index of boundary 0 in the right part in the **same function**.
 Difference of these indexes is the width of the target rectangle.

-To implement this asymmetric function beautifully, we will introduce some tricks.
-Details see comments.
+2. To implement this asymmetric function beautifully, we will use some **uncommon combination of logical operators**.

+Details are provided in the comments.

 ###The Code